oracle-livelabs/security/autonomous-db/dbvault/dbvault_may2024.md

          - **Disabled** to not enforce the protection
          - **Simulation** to simulate enforcement (generate a log entry) but not enforce blocking.
 You will learn about simulation mode later in this last.
        - The difference between a **mandatory** and **regular** realm:
          - Regular realms block system privileges but allows direct object grant.
-The user **does not** have to be a member of realm authorization list.
+The user **does not** have to be a member of realm authorization list, they must have the direct object grant.
          - Mandatory realms block direct object grants (even by the object owner) in addition to system privileges.
-The user **must** have the privileges **and must be a member** of the realm authorization list.
+The user **must** have the system or object privileges **and must be a member** of the realm authorization list.

 3. Add objects to the realm to protect (here, the `CUSTOMERS` table)